GadgetAngel/Voron2.4_My_Build_Log/README.md

 The firmware will compile.

 You will now have to use a micro-SD card to flash the Octopus board with the new firmware.
 The Octopus board will not update the firmware via USB cable!
 After you have copied the out\Klipper.bin file over to your PC (using Winscp) and onto the micro-SD card, please rename the "klipper.bin" file to "firmware.bin".
 Once you place the micro-SD card into the Octopus board's Micro-SD card reader it will update its bootloader.
 To ensure that the board really did update the bootloader pull the micro-SD card out of the Octopus board and reload it onto your PC.
-Check to see if the filename has been change from "firmware.bin" to "d".
+Check to see if the filename has been change from "firmware.bin" to "FIRMWARE.CUR".
 If the filename changed then the Octopus board updated its bootloader correctly.

 ```

 ### Finding the MCU ID:

-At this point if you have an Octopu V1.0/V1.1 or an Octopus Pro with F446 chip or an Octopus Pro with F429 Chip, you have successfully updated its bootloader because the "firmware.bin" filname on the micro-SD card was renamed to "FIRMWARE.CUR"
+At this point if you have an Octoops V1.0/V1.1 or an Octopus Pro with F446 chip or an Octopus Pro with F429 Chip, you have successfully updated its bootloader because the "firmware.bin" filname on the micro-SD card was renamed to "FIRMWARE.CUR"

-But we will be needing the MCU ID for out Klipper configuration file so, lets log back into the Raspberry Pi by using Putty.
+But we will be needing the MCU ID for out Klipper configuration file, so let's log back into the Raspberry Pi by using Putty.

 Now power the Octopus board via which USB-C or with an independent power supply.
-Connect the USB-C cable from the Octpus board to the Raspberry Pi's USB 2.0 port.
+Connect the USB-C cable from the Octopus board to the Raspberry Pi's USB 2.0 port.
 We need to find the ID for this connection.

 Please do the following: